Jason-Whitmore/http_imageservice/readme.md

 ### Red
 Usage: ClientRunner red [image path] [address] [output image path]

-Example: ClientRunner red image.png http://localhost:8080/ output.png
+Example: java -jar ClientRunner.jar red image.png http://localhost:8080/ output.png

 Description: Server will respond with the request image's red channel isolated.
 This output image will be saved to the specified location.
-The output image will be in grayscale, with white areas representing strong red signals, and black areas with weak red signals.
+The output image will be in grayscale, with white areas representing strong red signals, and black areas representing weak red signals.

 ### Green
 Usage: ClientRunner green [image path] [address] [output image path]

-Example: ClientRunner green image.png http://localhost:8080/ output.png
+Example: java -jar ClientRunner.jar green image.png http://localhost:8080/ output.png

 Description: Server will respond with the request image's green channel isolated.
 This output image will be saved to the specified location.
-The output image will be in grayscale, with white areas representing strong green signals, and black areas with weak green signals.
+The output image will be in grayscale, with white areas representing strong green signals, and black areas representing weak green signals.

 ### Blue
 Usage: ClientRunner blue [image path] [address] [output image path]

-Example: ClientRunner blue image.png http://localhost:8080/ output.png
+Example: java -jar ClientRunner.jar blue image.png http://localhost:8080/ output.png

 Description: Server will respond with the request image's blue channel isolated.
 This output image will be saved to the specified location.
-The output image will be in grayscale, with white areas representing strong blue signals, and black areas with weak blue signals.
+The output image will be in grayscale, with white areas representing strong blue signals, and black areas representing weak blue signals.

 ## Example use